blynkkk/docs/blynk.edgent-firmware-api/supported-boards.md

 There are different ways to get your devices connected to the Blynk Cloud:

 - **Blynk library**
-  An easy to use, portable C++ library that comes pre-configured to work with hundreds of development boards.
+  An easy to use and portable C++ library, pre-configured to work with hundreds of development boards.
   The library implements a streaming connection protocol (i.e. the device stays always connected to the cloud),
   that allows for a **low latency, bi-directional** communication.